projectcalico/calico/docs/cni/kubernetes/Policy.md

 ## Prerequisites
 * A Kubernetes v1.1 Deployment using the Calico CNI plugin.
 * You must be using the iptables kube-proxy in your deployment.
-This is the default proxy mode in Kubernetes v1.1.3.
 All of the Calico getting started guides configure the kube-proxy in this way.

 ## Behavior
 Without annotation-based policy enabled, Calico follows the [Kubernetes networking model][k8s-network-model], allowing full connectivity between pods.